tamaratell/photolabs/README.md

-# react-photolabs
+# PhotoLabs
-The PhotoLabs project for the Web Development React course programming.
+PhotoLabs is a react-based pinterest clone.

-# Photolabs
+## Features

 ## Setup